andlo/ZZZtheia-ide-skill/README.md

 than 4 Gb memmory.
 * No more support for Mark_1 as debian jessie isnt supported and theia cant build properly.
 * Change to default open workspace in mycroft.core directory
-* Debug is working by using PTVSD, but requere remote-debug skill to activate debugadaptor and change settings for padatious single_thread. remote-debug skills is at time of writing on way to market and PR to make a setting for controling padatious single_thread is on its way to mycroft.core.
+* Debug is working by using PTVSD, but requere remote-debug skill to activate debugadaptor https://github.com/andlo/remote-debug-skill and change settings for padatious single_thread. remote-debug skills is at time of writing on way to market and PR to makea setting for controling padatious single_thread is on its way to mycroft.core.

 https://www.theia-ide.org/index.html